mhzed/wstunnel/readme.md

 This setup won't work if you are behind a strict firewall because:

 1. Non 80/443 ports are usually blocked by firewall.
-2. Stateful packet inspection will detect the content of your websocket tunnel, for example OPENVPN connection, or SSH connection, and then block it anyways.
+2. Stateful packet inspection will be ablet detect the content of your websocket tunnel as OPENVPN traffic, then block it.

-But the following setup works universally:
+A more firewall proof setup would be to use wstunnel over SSL behind standard https port 443:

 1. Run wstunnel server mode